CMU-Heinz-95702/Project-2-Client-Server/README.md

 In the remaining tasks (Tasks 2 through 4), we do not provide the client with the ability to stop the server.
 We are doing that only in Tasks 0 and 1.
 In the remaining Tasks, the server is left running - forever.
 In the remaining tasks, we are not using an eavesdropper.

-## Task 2 illustrates a proxy design using UDP
+## Task 2 Illustrates a Proxy Design using UDP

 Make the following modifications to "EchoServerUDP.java" and "EchoClientUDP.java":

 0. Name the client "AddingClientUDP.java".
 Name the server "AddingServerUDP.java".
+In your project root you will have two documented Java programs named `AddingClientUDP.java` and  `AddingServerUDP.java`.
 1. The server will hold an integer value sum, initialized to 0, and will receive requests from the client - each of which includes an integer value (positive or negative or 0) to be added to the sum.
 Upon each request, the server will return the new sum as a response to the client.
 On the server side console, upon each visit by the client, the client's request and the new sum will be displayed.
 2. Separate concerns on the client.
 On the client, all of the communication code will be placed in a method named &quot;add&quot;.
 In other words, the main method of the client will have no code related to client server communications.
 Instead, the main routine will simply call a local method named &quot;add&quot;.
 The client side &quot;add&quot; method will not perform any addition, instead, it will request that the server perform the addition.
 The &quot;add&quot; method will encapsulate or hide all communication with the server.
 It is within the &quot;add&quot; method where we actually work with sockets.
 This is a variation of what is called a &quot;proxy design&quot;.
 The &quot;add&quot; method is serving as a proxy for the server.
 When your code makes a call on the local "add" method, you are actually making a remote procedure call (RPC).
 The client side &quot;add&quot; method has the following signature: